ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 ![](/img/grid_overlay_opaque.PNG)

 If you intend to complete this task in more than one sitting, you will need to manually save each layer you create.
-Otherwise, they will not be present when you reopen the project, since they are created as temporary, or "scratch", layers.
+Otherwise, they will not be present when you reopen the project, since they are created as temporary, or 'scratch', layers.
 (Fortunately, QGIS will notify you if you attempt to close a project with temporary layers.)
 To make a layer permanent:<br>1.
 Right-click on the layer<br>2.
 Select **Make Permanent...**<br>3.
 Choose the desired format and file name<br>4.
 Click **OK**
 {: .note}

 ### Improve visibility and verify extent